 Now, which alarm system should you install?
 Effective from the 1st of July 1996, the American National Standard (ANSI) has adopted the internationally standardized evacuation signal, now popularly known as the temporal 3 pattern, in short as T3.
-This signal is in compliance with the standard ANSI S3.41 in America and ISO 8201, and it is referred to as the Audible Emergency Evacuation Signal by both standard organizations.
+This signal complies with the standard ANSI S3.41 in America and ISO 8201, and it is referred to as the Audible Emergency Evacuation Signal by both standard organizations.
 Following its enactment, the NFPA (National Fire Protection Association) has enforced that all fire alarm systems to be installed after the 1st of July 1996 should utilize the temporal pattern.
 The conventional alarm systems with their constant audio signals can be modified to comply with the new building codes as highlighted by the NFPA 72 code.

 How does the Temporal 3 Fire Alarm System work?

-Unlike the traditional fire alarm systems that use constant alarm signals, the Temporal 3 (T3) Fire Alarm System uses a pulsed audio signal that is repeated after 180 seconds.
+Unlike the traditional fire detection systems that use constant alarm signals, the Temporal 3 (T3) Fire Alarm System uses a pulsed audio signal that is repeated after 180 seconds.
 How this works is that it has a tonal sequence that becomes ON for half a second and OFF for the next half a second which continues for three cycles in succession.
 It remains silent for 1.5 seconds during those cycles.

-Some alarm system fail in their purposes mainly due to the poor audio or voice signals.
-NFPA 72 emphasizes the requirements of temporary 3 pattern that it should be distinctive and should not be used for other purposes other than fire notifications.
+Some alarm systems fail in their purposes mainly due to poor audio or voice signals.
+NFPA 72 emphasizes the requirements of the temporary 3 pattern that it should be distinctive and should not be used for purposes other than fire notifications.
 Oftentimes, a fire notification can prompt various actions such as partial and complete evacuation.
 If a complete evacuation is required, then the T3 is highly required whereas for partial evacuation a voice-based signal is recommended to direct the building occupants to a safer place.

 Installing the Temporal 3 Fire Alarm Systems

-For your fire protection needs, the T3 has to installed according to the standards set and the right locations.
-For instance, the detection device should be 4 inches from the ceiling supply such as fans and air diffusers and 10 inches from wall supplies such as air diffusers.
-Ideally, T3 alarm systems should be installed in locations that have combustible materials such as woods and plastics.
+For your fire protection needs, the T3 has to be installed according to the standards set and the right locations.
+For instance, the detection device should be 4 inches from the ceiling supply such as fans and air diffusers, and 10 inches from wall supplies such as air diffusers.
+Ideally, T3 alarm systems should be installed in locations that have combustible materials such as wood and plastics.
 Classrooms, work offices, corridors, halls, computer rooms, and many other storage areas should be prioritized when installing these alarm systems.

 Do not forget the directory with all the emergency telephone numbers for relevant safety operators to be called by occupants should a fire break out.
 But, modern alarm systems come with smart control panels that serve as the brain behind the efficacy of the systems.
 For instance, the control panel can be programmed to automatically alert relevant authorities about the signaled fire.
 Meanwhile, the occupants will be able to vacate the building.
-Section 22.214.171.124 of NFPA 72 editions in 2010 and 2013 requires that the basic frequency of temporal 3 fire alarm systems should be of 520 Hz frequency so it can awaken the occupants of the building.
+Section 22.214.171.124 of NFPA 72 editions in 2010 and 2013 requires that the basic frequency of temporal 3 fire alarm systems should be 520 Hz frequency so it can awaken the occupants of the building.

 Benefits of the Temporal 3 Fire Alarm Systems

 Temporal 3 Fire Alarm Systems are automatic controls that bear huge benefits for homeowners in their fire detection strategies.
-As already indicated, some people fall victim to fire damages due to the failure to respond to alarm signals and that failure is attributed to the alarm system’s inaudibility or distorted voice signals.
+As already indicated, some people fall victim to fire damage due to the failure to respond to alarm signals, and that failure is attributed to the alarm system’s inaudibility or distorted voice signals.
 Temporal 3 fire alarm systems prevent such inconveniences with their unique pulsed audio signals hence the NFPA enforces that buildings should have them.
 The NFPA 72 code also reinforces the requirements for mass notifications in weather emergencies, chemical emergencies, and many more threats.